JakubKocerha/milestonep1-my-arctic-life/readme.md

 5. Cannot make .active class in nav bar working while using A collection of CSS3 powered hover effects
 6. Having problems with layout.
 I made a mistake in the beginning by not setting the col class to li items.
 I mistakenly tried to solve with with the positioning and @media queries unless I realized that my coding going completely wrong direction.
 In a CI tutorial I found out about col class and remade my work.
 7. Having problem with jerky background while carousel sliding.
 I solved it with setting the default width and height of images before uploading them to Gitpod.
+8. Jerking :hover especially on lower resolution at the element border area of nav links solved by positioning of nav li and nav a and setting widths in percentiles.